-The Macromolecular Science and Engineering Program (Macro) at the University of Michigan has been a leader in the field of polymer science and engineering for 50 years.
+The Macromolecular Science and Engineering Program (Macro) at the University of Michigan has been a leader in the field of polymer science and engineering for over 50 years.
 Housed within the highly ranked College of Engineering, our interdisciplinary program includes students and faculty in the University of Michigan Medical School, Dental School, and College of Literature, Science, & the Arts.

 We are proud to have 36 affiliated faculty who bring their polymers expertise to a dozen different fields at Michigan.
 Their interests range from polymer synthesis, microfluidics, and tissue engineering to sensors, computational nanoscience, mechanical behaviors, and nanoelectronics.
 Our faculty body largely draws from Engineering (Aerospace, Biomedical, Chemical, Electrical, Materials Science, and Mechanical), the Dental School, and the Department of Chemistry.